hardkiller2565123123/SonicLauncher/README.md

 - More Mods

 ## 📥 Installation
-1. Clone or download this repository.
+1. Clone or download this repository or Release Tab.
 2. Open the solution in **Visual Studio**.
 3. Build and run the project.